 I had one last battle to fight in this part my journey.
 I stood tall and attended B’s parole hearing and read my victim impact statement sixteen years after the abuse started.
 Just saying that aloud still shocks me.
 Sixteen years and the pain B caused still lives within me.
 I knew this was my chance to take a huge step forward and to truly start to let go of the damage he had caused.
 I requested B be present whilst I read my statement as I wanted to take back some control and prove to myself I was no longer afraid.
 He ‘chose’ not to attend.
 He had a choice as to whether he be present or not and yet he is the criminal and has shown no remorse.

 Sat in a room with only a wall between us it was explained I could read my statement to the board and then I would have to leave promptly so as to avoid B being subjected to my presence.
 They tried persuading me this was for my protection – how can this be the case when I had requested he be in the room to hear my statement.
 I suddenly realised in that moment he had been told I was brave enough to stand in front of him after sixteen years.
 I was in control!
 B is a coward that took something from me I will never get back – I know now that despite him stealing something so precious he does not have the power any longer to control this strong and independent woman (no longer a child)!

 I celebrate my imperfections and all my experiences, good and bad.
 I hope to show other young women that adversity doesn’t mean failure and that you can stand up and be counted.
-Today I look forward to starting my PhD studies – my passion being the ‘inter-generational existence of resilience as a result of trauma’.
+Today I look forward to starting my PhD studies – my passion being the ‘inter-generational transmission of resilience as a result of trauma’.
 I hope to one day make a difference to those who have experienced trauma, in how they are perceived, understood and approached.
-I truly believe in strength and hope to make sense of any situation in order to just cope and even thrive.